watchfuleyezzzz/Mytic/README.md

 * Abillity to control fan-speeds.
 * Abillity to save list of all installed softwares.
 * Abillity to defragment disk.
+* Ability to system info.
+* Ability to export all installed programs.
+* Ability to uninstall programs.
-* A whole lot more!
+* A ton more!
 ------------

 ### Libraries: